Ecosphere Restoration Institute, Inc.

 PARTNERS: Tampa Port Authority (TPA), Environmental Protection Commission of Hillsborough County, National Oceanic and Atmospheric Administration

-Stewart Middle Magnet School
+Stewart Middle Living Shoreline

 Once inaccessible, the Hillsborough River is now a living learning lab for students at this public school in Tampa’s urban core, and a successful showcase for alternatives to hardened seawalls.
 Ecosphere coordinated the design of the Living Shoreline and stormwater retrofit ponds, and the Southwest Florida Water Management District constructed the project.
 The project was completed on time and under budget, and has resulted in a functioning living shoreline, which also doubles as a learning lab for students from Stewart Middle Magnet School and the adjacent Blake High School.